Usbac/wolff/docs/en/faq.md

 **What is the framework philosophy?**

 The framework philosophy is to keep its simplicity while following good practices, clean code and an object oriented approach.
-All of this while trying to keep a stable architecture and without relying on 'magic'.
+All of this while trying to keep a stable architecture without relying on 'magic'.

 **What is required to install Wolff?**

-Only composer, but you can download the full bundle version that doesn't require it.
+Only composer, but you can download the bundle versions that don't require it.

 **What is required to run Wolff?**